vfarcic/jenkins-docker-ansible/README.md

 TODO: Write about the setup
 TODO: Explain that GitHub hook is not created
-TODO: Explain that credentials need to be added manually
+TODO: Double check that credentials are working

 Production Environment
 ----------------------